morgan-at-keysight/pyarbtools/docs/usage.rst

         * ``phaseControl``: Phase mode.
 Arguments are ``0`` (coherent) or ``1`` (continuous).
         * ``rfOff``: Control to turn off RF output.
 Arguments are ``0`` (RF **ON**) or ``1`` (RF **OFF**).
         * ``wIndex``: Waveform index file value that associates with a previously loaded waveform segment.
 Argument is an integer.
         * ``wfmMkrMask``: Enables waveform markers.
-Argument is a 4 bit binary value where each bit represents marker state. e.g. to activate all 4 markers is ``0xF``.
+Argument is a 4 bit hex value where each bit represents marker state. e.g. to activate all 4 markers is ``0xF``.

 ::